 Sometimes there is a need for pancreatic enzymes and hydrochloric acid to enhance digestion and absorption following the damage created from gluten sensitivity.
 Good food is critical but if your body can’t digest and absorb it it’s all for naught.
 We have lab tests that give us this information typically, but trying some enzymes to see how you feel with them is fine as well.

 I hope this helps.
 Please let me know if I can be of any further assistance.

 Founder of HealthNOW Medical Center

 Co-author of “The Gluten Effect”

-For more fantastic information from Dr. Vikki, visit her blog, And if you haven’t yet read the previous posts on this blog from Dr. Vikki, now is the time to get all caught up!
+For more fantastic information from Dr. Vikki and a gluten free healthy diet, visit her blog, And if you haven’t yet read the previous posts on this blog from Dr. Vikki, now is the time to get all caught up!